cormullion/juliamonomaster/website/faq.md

 <p>enables the slashed zero (<span class="code_ss_on">0</span>) and the simpler "g" (<span class="code_ss_on">g</span>).</p>
 ~~~

-In Atom/Juno, you’d put these in the stylesheet, perhaps like this:
+In Atom/Juno, you’d put these in the CSS stylesheet, perhaps like this:

 ```css
 	atom-text-editor {